 Like to know more?

-At NEXTDC, we feel passionately about ensuring the next generation to come have the opportunities and resources beyond what we have today.
+At NEXTDC, we feel passionately about ensuring the next generations to come have the opportunities and resources far beyond what we have today.

 NEXTDC has joined forces with Melbourne Renewable Energy Project (MREP) group to source energy from a new 80MW wind farm in Victoria.

 The group includes a number of universities, cultural institutions, corporations and Councils that have signed up to the wind farm that will be built near Ararat in regional Victoria by Pacific Hydro.

 The Melbourne Renewable Energy Project (MREP) group plans to purchase 88GWh of energy from the wind farm, which is enough to power more than 17,000 households in Melbourne for a year.
 Read more.

 During a recent research project with Climate Council Australia, NEXTDC's commitment to a more sustainable future through design innovations and engineering excellence were highlighted.
 M1's solar array has already generated close to 2.2 million kWh of electricity since it began operating, offsetting close to 700 tonnes of greenhouse gas

 emissions every year – the equivalent to taking